 Clent Hills Camping and Caravanning Club Site is the perfect escape from all the city noise and stress.
 The peaceful campsite is situated along Fieldhouse Lane in Romsley and less than 15 miles away from Birmingham.
 This retreat is also the perfect place to explore Kidderminster and Halesowen.
 The Clent Hills, which is famous for its stunning views of the Welsh Borders, Shropshire Hills, and Cotswolds, is just a stone's throw away from the caravan park.
 The 440-acre woodland is also a good place to go bird watching and hiking.

-Thinktank is the perfect destination for families travelling with small children because their kids will surely have fun learning more about the world through this unique science museum.
+Thinktank is the perfect destination for families travelling with small children with plenty to learn about the world through this unique science museum.
 It is located at the Millennium Point, which is a huge complex in the developing Eastside of the Birmingham city centre.
 Get ready to be fascinated by more than 200 hands-on displays about technology and science.
 There is also an outdoor science Garden and digital Planetarium in Thinktank.
 The Giant Screen claims to be more than a cinema because its massive screen and state-of-the-art sound technology will make you feel that you are right inside the movie.